 Some have reported that the memory foam has an initial odor to it when it is brand new.

-Has a 100% cotton cover.
+A 100% cotton cover.
 Contains millions of microfibers and a "pillow-in-pillow" design.
 Hypoallergenic.
 Two-inch gusset allows for proper neck alignment.
-Many reports of reduced neck and back pain with regular use.
+Reports of reduced neck and back pain with regular use.
 Boosts airflow around the head for cooler, more comfortable sleeping.

 Some wish these pillows were a little firmer and more supportive.

 Made with 750 fill European white down filling.
 Supportive, but has just enough give to be comfortable.
 Fluffy and airy.
 Works well for stomach sleepers.
 Has a breathable 100% cotton sateen shell.
 Seam stitching is reinforced for longevity.

 Pillow can sometimes flatten out and offer little support, making it uncomfortable to some users.

 After going through an intensive research process to narrow down our short list of top products in this space, we tested the Tempur-Pedic Cloud Pillow to be sure that it’s worthy of our recommendation.
 Guided by experts, we spend hours looking into the factors that matter and test to verify manufacturer claims.

 Did you know that a pillow is one of the most important sleeping accessories you own?
 The right pillow not only supports your head and neck, but it helps maintain proper alignment of your spine while you sleep.
 Knowing that, it's easy to see why just any pillow isn't good enough.
 For a healthy sleep, you need the best.

 You need a pillow that is properly sized for your bed and your preferred sleeping position — side sleepers, for instance, need firmer pillows than others.
 If you have allergies, you do not want a pillow filled with material that causes a reaction.
 An antimicrobial pillow can reduce unpleasantries like bacteria, making it a desirable option.